taliacotton/swann-catalogues/_catalogues/focus-on-women-1.markdown

 - lot: 1
   title: Celebrating Swann's Second Annual Focus on Women Sale
   author: Devon Eastland
-  body: "**Swann’s second annual Focus on Women sale,** as its name suggests, is an
+  body: Swann’s second annual Focus on Women sale, as its name suggests, is an opportunity
-    opportunity to emphasize women’s experiences and contributions to literature, science, art, politics, and thought.
-With published and manuscript material from the hand-press period, through the work of living artists, bidders will have a chance to bid on photographs, prints, books, and more material, while remembering women’s stories through time."
+    to emphasize women’s experiences and contributions to literature, science, art, politics, and thought.
+With published and manuscript material from the hand-press period, through the work of living artists, bidders will have a chance to bid on photographs, prints, books, and more material, while remembering women’s stories through time.
 footer_pages: []

 ---